 An effective proposal team knows that the art of developing a winning bid can be exhausting due to the unpredictable nature of each procurement.

-In certain bid opportunities companies may have a while to prepare a successful proposal response, but unfortunately this does not always happen.
-If you are a proposal professional, you know there are not any excuses when it comes to proposal completion and delivery.
+In certain bid opportunities, companies may have a while to prepare a successful proposal response, but unfortunately, this does not always happen.
+If you are a proposal professional, you know there are no excuses when it comes to proposal completion and delivery.

 Wouldn’t it be comforting to have a structured proposal development process set up to help you succeed?

-Following a proposal process is important because it lays the foundation for an organized proposal response and ensures that each bid is developed in the same fashion.
+Following a proposal process is important because it lays the foundation for an organized proposal response and ensures that each bid is developed similarly.
 Establishing an effective and structured proposal process can help increase the win probability of an upcoming bid.

-Keep in mind, the proposal process may vary depending on the opportunity and response schedule, but how can you be sure that the proposal process you are currently using is bringing you the best results possible?
+Remember that the proposal process may vary depending on the opportunity and response schedule, but how can you be sure that the proposal process you are currently using brings you the best results possible?

 Establish a Proposal Schedule